stas-token/stas-sdk/README.md

 #### IssueData
 Issue data will contain 3 elements :
-1. addr - this is the address string that will receive the tokens on issunace
+1. addr - this is the address string that will receive the tokens on issuance
 2. satoshsis - the amount of tokens in satoshis the address owner will receive
 3. data - an array of strings that will be converted to hexadecimal format and added to the script as meta data.